|Everything that you would ever need from cradle to grave is here in Hastings.|

 “Tom Hastings, the president of the Hastings Area Chamber of Commerce had approached me asking if I would be interested in switching over to the chamber,” said Shafer.
 “I actually turned him down three times.”

 In 2006, Shafer joined the chamber as the membership coordinator, a position she holds to this day.
 Some might say that making such a move would be a complete shift away from what her course of study was all about; however, Shafer points out that it was not a huge stretch.

 “When I left the hotel, I was in sales and I was marketing the convention center and the hotel rooms to all of the local businesses here in Hastings,” said Shafer, who by that time had a lot of connections with the business community.
 “Those connections easily transferred over to the chamber.
 A lot of clients at the hotel were already chamber members and so it was very easy for me to go out and talk to new businesses about chamber membership.”

 Even the concepts Shafer learned at CCC were transferable, particularly the customer service, event planning and business courses.

 “It’s still a service industry,” said Shafer.
 “Instead of selling hotel rooms, I’m selling memberships and the services that we can provide for businesses.
 It’s still being with the customer and making the customer happy.
 I don’t want anyone to have a bad experience with the community, with an event that we host or anything along those lines.”

-One thing that will not change is Shafer’s address.
-She loves the Hastings area and will remain there.
+Shafer loves the Hastings area.
 In fact, she really thrives on helping young people realize that they have a lot of opportunities close to home and that they don’t have to leave town.
 Shafer believes that the Career Pathways program that CCC has at several area high schools is a big help.